Salvador Sobral: 2016–2018: Excuse Me, Eurovision Song Contest and health issues

 On 2 August 2016, Sobral released his debut single "Excuse Me" as the lead single from his debut studio album.
 On the same day he released his debut studio album Excuse Me.
 The album peaked at number 10 on the Portuguese Album Chart.
 "Nem Eu" was released as the second single from the album on 27 October 2016.
 In 2017, Sobral was confirmed to be taking part in Festival da Canção 2017, with the song "Amar pelos dois".
 He went on to win the competition on 5 March 2017, and represented Portugal in the Eurovision Song Contest 2017.

 Sobral could not perform in the first rehearsals because of a heart condition and an operation that forced him to rest ahead of the performance in the semi.
 His sister took over the role of singer during the first rehearsals.
 He won the final with 758 points, which under the current voting system represents the highest scoring winner in the history of the contest.

 In July 2017, he participated in the Super Bock Super Rock festival in Lisbon, fronting rock group Alexander Search, a project he shares with pianist Júlio Resende and other musicians – the band plays music inspired by the work by Portuguese poet Fernando Pessoa.

-In 23 April 2018 he received – along with his sister, Luísa Sobral – the Portuguese Order of Merit, both receiving the medals of Commanders (ComM).
+In 23 April 2018 he and his sister, Luísa Sobral, received the Portuguese Order of Merit, both receiving the medals of Commanders (ComM).
 This honorific award was given by the Portuguese president himself, Marcelo Rebelo de Sousa.

 In May 2018, Sobral performed "Mano a mano" and his Eurovision winning song "Amar pelos dois" in the final of the Eurovision Song Contest 2018, held in Lisbon, alongside Brazilian musician Caetano Veloso.